sdasgup3/PLDI19-ArtifactEvaluation/README.md

   - Guest Machine requirements
     - Minimum 8 GB of RAM.
   - Host machine requirements
-    - Architecture family of host processor must be Haswell or beyond.
+    - Architecture family of host processor must be Haswell or beyond (can be checked using `gcc -march=native -Q --help=target|grep march`).
-    - Enable the processor flag `avx2` in the guest Ubuntu, if not enabled by default (which can be checked in /proc/cpuinfo), using the following command in the host machine, where vm_name is the name used for the VM.
+    - Enable the processor flag `avx2` in the guest Ubuntu, if not enabled by default (which can be checked in `/proc/cpuinfo`), using the following command in the host machine, where vm_name is the name used for the VM.
 According to the [link](https://askubuntu.com/questions/699077/how-to-enable-avx2-extensions-on-a-ubuntu-guest-in-virtualbox-5), such flags are exposed in the guest machine by default since VirtualBox 5.0 Beta 3.
       ```bash
       $ VBoxManage setextradata "vm_name" VBoxInternal/CPUM/IsaExts/AVX2 1
       ```